NasrShamalkh/To-Do-App/README.md

 </code>

-this requires you to create a database on Mongo Atlas.
+this requires you to create a database on MongoAtlas.
 You can add any databse configration you like

 or you can add local configration